Summer Time Garden Play

 A trampoline is probably the best thing we’ve bought to date for the kids.
 It gets so much use.

-These are just of a few summer time garden play ideas you can do with your children this summer.
+These are just a few summertime garden play ideas you can do with your children this summer.
 Our little girl who is 10 months old has just been introduced to the paddling pool and already it’s a huge hit.
 Don’t forget to get stuck in and re-introduce yourself to the hula hoop and skipping rope.
 Go on, you know you want to!